Run Commands with the CLI

 vsl-cli --help

-Option 2: Build locally in release mode
+Option 2: Build locally

 If you don’t want to install globally, you can build the CLI and run it from the local target directory.